Iowa Democrats Want Back Control Of The State, Starting With The Governor

 And swaying Boulton's supporters will be critical for the remaining candidates — polls showed Boulton was the most likely candidate to pull ahead of the front-runner: Fred Hubbell.

 Hubbell is a 67-year-old businessman who served on the board of the regional Planned Parenthood.
 And he's wealthy.
-He's put more than $2.1 million of his own money into his campaign and is massively outspending all the other candidates.
+He's put nearly $3 million of his own money into his campaign and is massively outspending all the other candidates.

 "Fred told me before either of us got in that I couldn't run," one of his competitors, longtime Democratic operative John Norris, pointed out in a light-hearted moment in a debate in May, "because he was going to have all the money."